c3lestin/c3lestin.github.io/_posts/2020-06-08-powershell-dsc-configuration.md

 {:toc}

 # Why DSC configuration ?
-When our golden system configuration(s) break or change, well most of the time we find ourself asking "God what did change!" we spend countless hours trying to figure out what have changed, this is where PowerShell Desired State Configurations become handy, DSC can `ENSURE` that your system has the correct configurations no matter what by preventing configurations drift.
-DSC  ensure your system is configured the way it should be.
+When our golden system configuration(s) break or change, most of the time we find ourself asking "God what did change!" we spend countless hours trying to figure out what have changed, this is where PowerShell Desired State Configurations become handy, DSC can `ENSURE` that our system has the correct configurations no matter what by preventing configurations drift.
+DSC  ensure our system is configured the way it should be.

 # DSC Structure
 A configuration is nothing more than a special kind of powershell function, the following example shows the anatomy of a simple DSC configuration.